Do you need to use a YouTube end screen template in 2023?

-YouTube is super effective at picking videos from your channel that is most relevant.
-You can also manually choose what videos you want to show in the end screen.
+YouTube is super effective at picking the most relevant videos from your channel.
+You can also manually choose what videos you want to show on the end screen.
 More on this in a second.

 The key to having stellar CTR on your end screen is relevance.
 The more relevant it is, the higher the CTR.
 Plain and simple.

 You’ll notice that the WWE end screen promotes an upcoming event.
 There’s nothing wrong with this, but it just makes things more logistically challenging.